 La Jolla Canyon Falls is a short seasonal waterfall located 3/4 of a mile up La Jolla Canyon Trail in Point Mugu State Park.
 The twenty-foot cascade offers one of the easiest hikes in the park, with just 250 feet of elevation between the trailhead and the falls.
 La Jolla Canyon Trail continues above the waterfall, ascending a rocky V-shaped canyon.
-If you choose to hike farther, there are plenty of options.
+If you choose to hike farther, the options are plentiful.

-To reach La Jolla Canyon Falls, begin from La Jolla Canyon Day Use Area, just off Pacific Coast Highway between Point Mugu and Big Sycamore Canyon on the west end of the Santa Monica Mountains.
+To see La Jolla Canyon Falls, begin from La Jolla Canyon Day Use Area, just off Pacific Coast Highway between Point Mugu and Big Sycamore Canyon on the west end of the Santa Monica Mountains.
 Two trails depart from the parking area.
 Ray Miller Trail heads to the right up the east ridge of La Jolla Canyon, while La Jolla Canyon Trail heads straight up the mouth of the canyon.
 The single track swings to the northeast following the gravel canyon bottom between thousand-foot ridges that add gravity to the trek.

 Cross the typically dry creek bed and transfer to the west side of the canyon just before reaching La Jolla Canyon Falls.
 This 20-foot cascade funnels water over short mossy ledge.
-A singe set of switchbacks to the right access the top of the waterfall, where there is a nice view down La Jolla Canyon.
+A singe set of switchbacks to the right access the top of the waterfall, where a nice perspective down La Jolla Canyon awaits.